Removal of Expired lease

 Where the lease does not have a definite expiry date, appropriate evidence to show that the event that determines the lease has occurred is required, e.g. a copy of the death certificate for the lessee would suffice for a lease for '99 years or for the life of the lessee'.

 NOTE: A registered mortgage or charge of the lease will be removed with the lease where the lease can be removed on expiry of the term.

-NOTE: A removal of an expired sublease must be lodged in paper.
+NOTE: A removal of an expired sublease must be lodged as a Dealing with Exception.

 For more information regarding expired leases, see the Expired lease page.

 NOTE: The applicant must be represented in the workspace for this dealing form.

 Before lodging this document electronically via an Electronic Lodgment Network, a Subscriber must:

 - establish their Client’s right to deal with the land

 - have a properly completed and executed Client Authorisation form and

 - retain evidence that supports the dealing (see Supporting Evidence below).